10 Reasons Why You’ve Already Broken Your Resolutions

 This year I’m going to make terrariums in my lunch break.
 Eat meals made entirely of kale and quinoa.
 Speed-read broadsheets and savour James Joyce.
 Meditate on the hour, every hour.
 Make 3am more productive.
 Get a thousand Pinterest followers.
-Create the perfect SlideShare.
+Create the perfect SlideShare that goes viral.

 Only half of us actually get to the point of making resolutions, the other half prefer to stick to quick wins.
 You might assume that making difficult choices is the curse of being human, but we’re not alone.
 Researchers at Macquarie University have recently conducted experiments with bees, proving that they avoid difficult decisions just as we do.
 So if even the hard-working, team-playing, goal-dedicated bee avoids the tough calls, then what hope do we have?

 There is actually some wisdom in not relying on the external push of new year hype to make big changes – it’s a time of year when we are susceptible to being overly ambitious.
 If you really want to change, you can start at any time, so if you’re one of the 50 per cent who haven’t made any formal resolutions, keep reading because you could still be ahead of the game.

 Fitness First conducted a survey of over 1500 Australians in December 2014, asking about their attitudes and commitments towards new year’s resolutions, and found that only nine per cent were confident of sticking to their goals.
 That’s a lot of people letting themselves off the hook before they’ve even tried.
 The top factors blamed for broken resolutions were ‘too much effort’ (56 per cent) and ‘not enough time’ (42 per cent).
 It’s normal to come up against these kinds of excuses before committing to your goal, but if a few weeks have gone by and you’re still wearing them out then you could be in trouble.

 3. You didn’t write them down